 Who is right, the “optimists” or the “pessimists”?
 To answer this question, a brief glance at the events of the past three months is in order, and, in particular, at the failed coup of August 18–22.
-And not only at what happened but also, in the words of Hugh Trevor-Roper, at what “might have” happened.
-For here, I believe, lies the key to understanding the emergence of the new Commonwealth of Independent States and to the problems it will face in the months and years ahead …
+And not only at what happened but also, in the words of Hugh Trevor-Roper, at what “might have” happened.4 For here, I believe, lies the key to understanding the emergence of the new Commonwealth of Independent…

 Please choose from one of the options below to access this article:

 Purchase a print premium subscription (20 issues per year) and also receive online access to all all content on nybooks.com.